junbon-binary/perl-Finance-Contract/README.md

 ## supplied\_barrier\_type

-Either 'relative' or 'absolute'.
-Relative barriers need market data in order to be calculated.
+One of:

+- `relative` - this is of the form `S10P` or `S-4P`, which would be 10 pips above the spot or 4 pips below the spot.
+- `absolute` - this is a number that can be compared directly with the spot, e.g. `103.45`.
+- `difference` - a numerical difference from the spot, can be negative, e.g. `-0.035`.

 ## supplied\_high\_barrier

 For a 2-barrier contract, this is the high barrier string.
+The meaning of these barrier values is controlled by ["supplied\_barrier\_type"](#supplied_barrier_type).

 ## supplied\_low\_barrier